 Aside from the elimination of hardware maintenance, there are also often specialized interfaces that are provided for you to manage your shared web hosting account.
 This makes the experience very easy, even for those unfamiliar with web hosting.

-Yes, there will be terminology and concepts to pick up on, but the learning curve is much less steep as compared to having to maintain an entire server.
+Yes, there will be terminology and concepts to pick up on, but the learning curve is much less steep compared to having to maintain an entire server.
 Many options are often 1-click operations and even for some things which need configuration, the web host often has simplified guides or technical staff to assist you.

 Even in shared hosting, there are usually different tiers.
 It is usually recommended to start at the lowest tier (unless your site has specific requirements) because the plans are extremely flexible.
 As an example, I started off one of my websites with the lowest tier of a shared hosting plan.
 Once the traffic grew and needed more resources, I was able to scale up to a better plan with just a single email to notify my host.

 This flexibility is one of the things that makes web hosting plans great.
 Web hosts are more than happy to help you scale up with them, and you only need to scale up if your current plan isn’t providing you with the resources you need.
-Your visitor volume is also usually tied into your business value – so as you earn more, you’ll pay a little more for hosting.
+Your visitor volume is also usually tied to your business value – so as you earn more, you’ll pay a little more for hosting.

 Yet even with all these advantages, there may come a time when even the most powerful shared hosting plan may not fit your needs any longer.
-This is a good thing since it means that your site is successful, and business is thriving.
+This is a good thing since it means that your site is successful, and your business is thriving.
 At that point, it might be time to consider migrating on to VPS hosting.

 What is VPS Hosting?